taineleau-zz/Fudan_PRML2017_Assignment/Ass0_warming_up/README.md

 > Grading: Pass / Fail (You will obtain full marks if you submit it)
 >
 > Don't panic!
 This assignment is released so early mainly becuase we need some warmming up practice & recap.
-> If it's your first time to set up the environment for `LaTeX` and Python numerically programming it could be really tricky.
+> If it's your first time to set up the environment for `LaTeX` and Python (numerical programming) it could be really tricky.
 > Don't wait until the last minute!

 Keyword: